Knife Maker's Mark for Jay Fisher Knives

 Just like the arm or leg mounted sheaths and the back mounted sheaths (above) there can be significant issues and concerns with boot knife sheaths.
 First, please note that a boot knife is a contemporary term for a knife style, which is usually slender and narrow, with a thin blade and handle.
 Calling a knife a boot knife does not necessarily mean it is made for wearing in one's boot.
 This is a stylistic interpretation based on large cowboy boots of old times and the loose association of knives perhaps worn in the boot.
 If it is slender and narrow with lightweight handle and fittings, it can be called a boot knife.

 Boot knives that are designed to be worn in the boot do exist, and I've made them in the past, mainly for law enforcement and federal officers.
 They have limitations.
 First, the sheath must be heavy, sturdy, and robust, because you don't want the thin and razor-keen knife cutting through and injuring the wearer.
 So, the knife sheath has to be thick and somewhat bulky.
 You could choose a thin, harder material (other than leather), but this can be uncomfortable because it is a hard surface and a rigid form against the leg.
 It may sound workable to have a single thickness (.060") thick kydex as a boot knife sheath, but you had better wear a very heavy sock to protect your leg and ankle from abrasion and chafing.
 Think about walking around for several hours with a rigid piece of hard plastic rubbing on your leg and it's not so reasonable of an idea.
 Also, the boot would have to be very wide, much wider than your calf and ankle if you are to wear the sheath inside, which would be the most secure method.
 If you are to wear the sheath outside the boot, the pant leg would have to be very wide to accommodate it, and the clip would have to be very tight and sturdy, otherwise when you pull the knife out, you'll pull the clip right off the boot top and have a sheathed (and useless) knife in your hand.
 No matter the wearing method, either inside or outside the boot, you'll have the same issue of the pant.
 In order to extract the knife from the sheath, you'll have to pull your pant up the length of the knife plus the length of the sheath.
 This can be quite a length, easily nine inches for a four inch blade knife.
-The pant can be cut by the blade, as can the socks, stockings, and calf.
-If this is in a defensive posture, please note that it's clumsy, and dangerous, fumbling a knife out of a floppy pant leg down around the ankles.
+Or you'll have to pull up the pant cuff, then stuff it over the handle to the inside of the knife.
+When you extract a razor sharp knife from the boot sheath, the pant can then be easily cut by the blade, as can the socks, stockings, and calf.
+If this is in a defensive posture, please note that it's clumsy, and dangerous, fumbling a knife out of a floppy pant leg around the ankles.

 These reasons are why I seldom make this kind of sheath, and when I do, the owner, more often than not, ultimately chooses to locate the clip and the sheath on his belt, tactical gear, or even on a car door.